AlpacaICHack/alpaca_stats_server/README.md

-# Hack
+# Alpaca's project for the Imperial College 2016 Hackathon.
-Alpaca's project for IC Hack 2016
+An audience interaction tool to let DJs see how much their audience is moving, let users "tinder swipe" on potential songs and make their setlist public.